anyamh12/sf-crime-data-story/README.md

 # Crime reports across San Francisco in 2025

-Crime data can help communitites, researchers, and city officials understand where public safety resources may be needed.
+Crime data can help communities, researchers, and city officials understand where public safety resources may be needed.
 However, crime statistics should always be interpreted carefully because reported crime is not the same as actual crime.
 Many incidents are never reported, and neighborhoods with more visitors or businesses may naturally have higher number of reports.

 This project examines police incident reports from 2025 in San Francisco to answer two questions:
 1. Which neighborhoods had the highest number of reported incidents?